scottnonnenberg/blog/pages/posts/2017-03-06-getting-started-with-elixir.md

 * There are some limits to guard expressions: http://elixir-lang.org/getting-started/case-cond-and-if.html#expressions-in-guard-clauses
 * `cond`, like else-if in other languages, looks for first result that evaluates to true. "cond considers any value besides nil and false to be true:"
 * A 'binary' is a bitstring where the number of bits is divisible by 8.
 You can create bitstrings with any number of bits per 'entry.'
-* Char lists (single-character strings): "In practice, char lists are used mostly when interfacing with Erlang, in particular old libraries that do not accept binaries as arguments"
+* Char lists (single-quote strings): "In practice, char lists are used mostly when interfacing with Erlang, in particular old libraries that do not accept binaries as arguments"
 * Keyword lists are useful for optional parameters, but can have duplicate keys and have linear lookup.
 Syntax: `[a: 1, b: 2]`, equivalent to `[{:a, 1}, {:b, 2}]`, created implicitly if the last parameter provided in a function call (`call param1, a: 1, b: 2`).
 Accessing a certain key uses this syntax: `list[:key]` - both nonexistent key lookups and recursive nonexistent lookups will return nil instead of a crash
 * Maps have constant-time lookup, are unique on key, and keys can be of any type.
 Syntax: `%{:a => 1, 2 => :b}` More useful in pattern matching because "map matches as long as the keys in the pattern exist in the given map."
 Also, "When all the keys in a map are atoms, you can use the keyword syntax for convenience: `%{a: 1, b: 2}`"
 * Two techniques to get map values out: `map.key` (crashes on missing key) and `map[:key]` (returns nil on missing) - `map.key` is recommended to fail fast: http://blog.plataformatec.com.br/2014/09/writing-assertive-code-with-elixir/
 * Interesting methods for deep access/modification: `put_in/2` and `update_in/2` (in `Kernel`)
 * In a module (`defmodule`), you define functions with `def/2`.
-For private functions use `defp/2`"
+For private functions use `defp/2`
 * Default parameter value expressions with `\\`.
 If function has multiple clauses, then the default values have to be in a separate, body-less clause.
 Like this: `def dowork(x \\ IO.puts "hello")`
 * Ranges, like `1..6` are enumerable so `Enum` functions can operate on them.
 Sadly, `Range.range?` as a way to test for them doesn't match the rest of the `is_<type>/1` functions.